 (Etsy)

 People who live with chronic pain, such as fibromyalgia, lupus, migraines and rheumatoid arthritis, may connect with the spoon theory, an analogy about self-pacing energy.
 Some people with anxiety and depression also consider themselves to be “Spoonies.”
-Painted with the likeness of Santa Claus, this spoon ornament is bent to hang easily on a Christmas tree branch.
+This delish ornament is a flattened silver spoon featuring the text “I love you more 2023” and hearts.
 Available on Amazon.

 (Amazon)